 I dont know ruby, so after hour of going through sources I just gave up :)

-#6 Updated by Stuart Cianos about 8 years ago
+#6 Updated by Stuart Cianos over 8 years ago

 We're currently upgrading from Redmine 2.4.3 to 3.4.6.stable, and it strikes me that this input date formatting problem is around for so long.
 So for us, it got worse: